• Phed Mark London: A Spicy Thai Pop-Up Experience

 Eat Tokyo Notting Hill Gate

-I used to study here, in Notting Hill, not this authentic Japanese restaurant.
-This was when literature was respected.
+I used to study here, in Notting Hill.
+Not in this authentic Japanese restaurant.
+In fact I knew nothing about its existence.
+We’re talking about a pre-social media era: when literature was respected.
 Books were a gift.
 Reading for was for pleasure.
-Carving out knowledge through the vessel of a well-constructed sentence was honourable.
+Carving out knowledge, through the vessel of a well-constructed sentence, was honourable.
 Coveted, even.

-Before cobbled cul-de-sacs and cozy cat cafes, there was a fishmonger right by Notting Hill Gate station.
-Only the tiny Pret a manger and Starbucks remain.
+Before cobbled cul-de-sacs; cozy cat cafes, there was a fishmonger right by Notting Hill Gate station.
+Only the tiny Pret à manger and Starbucks remain.

 Now we have Eat Tokyo – an authentic Japanese restaurant.
 They operate several branches across London.
 The locations in Soho, Hammersmith, Holborn, and Golders Green offer different menus.